aws-amplify/docs/docs/lib/datastore/fragments/android/setup-auth-rules/owner_based_auth_oidc.md

-When using a third-party OIDC auth provider, you are required to provide an instance of `ApiAuthProviders` containing an implementation of the `OidcAuthProvider` interface.
+When using a 3rd party OIDC auth provider, you are required to provide an instance of `ApiAuthProviders` containing an implementation of the `OidcAuthProvider` interface.
 The responsibility of the `OidcAuthProvider` is to return the JWT token that was provided by your OIDC provider.
 To do this:

 * Pass your `ApiAuthProviders` to the `AWSApiPlugin` constructor, and then call `Amplify.configure(...)`